 The treatment also is approved in the EU and Scotland, under the brand name Epidyolex, to treat seizures in patients with Dravet or Lennox-Gastaut syndrome age 2 or older, in conjunction with clobazam (an anti-epileptic medication).

-How Epidiolex works
+How does Epidiolex work?

 Epidiolex in clinical trials

-Epidiolex also has the largest expanded access program (also known as a compassionate use program) in epilepsy, a program that allows patients with potentially life-threatening conditions to gain access to treatments not available outside of clinical trials.
+Epidiolex had the largest expanded access program (also known as a compassionate use program) in epilepsy, a program that allows patients with potentially life-threatening conditions to gain access to treatments not available outside of clinical trials.
 Through this program, more than 1,100 patients were able to receive Epidiolex treatment.